Title banner image

 ☞ More Publisher Follies

 That being said, this publisher was also a catalyst for reaching innumerable readers over the last 30 years.
-Moreover, it's largely a different company today, and there's much more to it than its web pages.
-For instance, it still actively produces books (now printed by Amazon and sold as ebooks by a third party), and most of the issues of the past were addressed over time.
+Moreover, it's largely a different company today and there's much more to it than its web pages.
+For instance, it still actively produces books (now printed on demand and sold as ebooks by a third party), and most of the issues of the past were addressed over time.
 Hence, the former "follies" log here is no more.

 Given a choice of media options, though, this author recommends print books and ebooks over online options to protect your privacy.
-And please be skeptical of AI products.
-While they may be useful as supplemental reference tools, they are not learning, and can do no better than the content they scan and paraphrase.
-This caution especially applies to such tools whose scans are blatantly illicit; evil thrives only with audience support.
+And please be skeptical of AI products: while they may be useful as supplemental reference tools, they are not learning and can do no better than the content they scan and paraphrase.
+This caution especially applies to AI tools whose scans are blatantly illicit; evil thrives only with audience support.

 Classes (3)